Tyrrrz/Tyrrrz.me/data/blog/expression-trees/index.md

 // personName => !string.IsNullOrWhiteSpace(personName) ?
 "Greetings, " + personName : null
 ```

-As you can see, it even replaced the `string.Concat` call with the plus operator to make it closer to code that a developer would typically write.
+As you can see, it even replaced the `string.Concat(...)` call with the plus operator to bring it closer to the code that a developer would typically write.

-Additionally, if you are using Visual Studio and want to inspect expressions by rendering them as code, you can install the [ReadableExpressions.Visualizers extension](https://marketplace.visualstudio.com/items?itemName=vs-publisher-1232914.ReadableExpressionsVisualizers).
-It's very helpful when debugging large or really complex expressions.
+Additionally, if you are using Visual Studio and want to inspect expressions by rendering them as code, you can install the [ReadableExpressions.Visualizers](https://marketplace.visualstudio.com/items?itemName=vs-publisher-1232914.ReadableExpressionsVisualizers) extension.
+It's very helpful when debugging large or complicated expressions.

 ## Optimizing reflection calls